freenas/freenas-docs/userguide/jails.rst

 pools exist on the %brand% system.

-If pools exist, but none have been chosen for use with jails or plugins, a drop-down appears to select a pool.
-Select an appropriate pool and click :guilabel:`CHOOSE`.
+If pools exist, but none have been chosen for use with jails or plugins, a dialog appears to choose a pool.
+Select a pool and click :guilabel:`CHOOSE`.

 Multiple pools can be activated to store iocage jails and plugins.
 To